mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

             # if it still doesn't work:
             zip -FF file_copy.zip --out file_new2.zip
             unzip file_new2.zip
-            # if it still doesn't work, try to run it again on file_new2.zip file, or try on file_new1.zip file
+            # if it still doesn't work, try to run it again on *file_new2.zip* file, or try on *file_new1.zip* file

             # On Windows:
             Copy the file, rename the extension.
-            Use any graphical zip repairer on the new file.
+            Use any graphical ZIP repairer on the new file.
 (Follow the instructions for that specific program).

     #.
 Try to open in Krita.